mries14/Springboard/README.md

 # Springboard

-Capstone 2 for Springboard's Data Science Career Track.
-This project will be collecting NFL player and game data, and applying ML techniques to predict fantasy football scores.
-The aim is to build winning fantasy football lineups on FanDuel.
+This repository contains both capstone projects that were completed for Springboard's Data Science Career Track.
+The projects look into NFL data, and aim to predict outcomes of contests, as well as fantasy points for players